pingcap/docs-cn/sql/tidb-specific.md

 - This variable is used to change the default priority for statements executed on a TiDB server.
 A use case is to ensure that a particular user that is performing OLAP queries receives lower priority than users performing OLTP queries.
 - You can set the value of this variable to `NO_PRIORITY`, `LOW_PRIORITY`, `DELAYED` or `HIGH_PRIORITY`.

-## Optimizer Hint
+## Optimizer Hints

-On the basis of MySQL’s `Optimizer Hint` Syntax, TiDB adds some proprietary `Hint` syntaxes.
-When using the `Hint` syntax, the TiDB optimizer will try to use the specific algorithm, which performs better than the default algorithm in some scenarios.
+TiDB supports optimizer hints, based on the comment-like syntax introduced in MySQL 5.7. i.e. `/*+ TIDB_XX(t1, t2) */`.
+Use of optimizer hints is recommended in cases where the TiDB optimizer selects a less optimal query plan.

-The `Hint` syntax is included in comments like `/*+ xxx */`, and in MySQL client versions earlier than 5.7.7, the comment is removed by default.
+> **Note:** MySQL command-line clients earlier than 5.7.7 strip optimizer hints by default.
 If you want to use the `Hint` syntax in these earlier versions, add the `--comments` option when starting the client.
 For example: `mysql -h 127.0.0.1 -P 4000 -uroot --comments`.

 ### TIDB_SMJ(t1, t2)